afadilla13/NY-Citibike-Challenge/README.md

 [Insert List of Bottom End Stations here]

-By analyzing the data, we can identify start stations top and bottom 10 stations based on start usage.
+By analyzing the data, we can identify stations top and bottom 10 stations based on start and end usage.
 These stations are represented by larger and darker-colored markers on the map.
 The busiest start and end station in Citibike program is Grove St PATH and the least busy stations are listed in the bottom ten.

 - **Seasonal Trends:** An examination of the impact of seasonality on Citi Bike ridership and the reasons behind usage fluctuations throughout the year.